laudenberg/series-api/README.md

 ==========

 ## About
-This is a public API wrapper for thetvdb.com, which re-routes and re-organizes the thetvdb.com to a more sane structure.
+This is a public API wrapper for thetvdb.com, which re-routes and re-organizes the thetvdb.com to a saner structure.

 ## Output